-The reinsurance recoverables in the balance sheet are recognized as an asset of the Company.
+The reinsurance recoverables in the balance sheet are recognized as assets of the Company.
 The methods and procedures for determining the reinsurance recoverables take into account the terms of the reinsurance contract.

-The adjustment for the expected losses due to default of a reinsurer was included in calculation of the reinsurance recoverables.
+The adjustment for the expected failure of the reinsurer was included in calculation of the reinsurance recoverables.